Inside Joe Biden's newly decorated Oval Office | NewsChannel 3-12

 Artwork

 A portrait of Andrew Jackson, to the left of the seat at the Resolute Desk, has been replaced with a portrait of Benjamin Franklin by Joseph Duplessis.
-Like other works routinely lent to the White House, the portrait appears to be on loan from the Smithsonian Institution’s National Gallery of Art.
+Like other works routinely lent to the White House, the portrait is on loan from the Smithsonian Institution’s National Portrait Gallery.

 Trump drew criticism in 2017 after holding an event in the Oval Office honoring Navajo veterans while standing in front of the portrait of Jackson — the President who signed legislation that eventually led to the “Trail of Tears.”